 European Pain School

-Student registration has opened for the European Pain School (EPS2017, an educational project of IASP) in Siena, Italy, June 4-11, 2017.
-The application deadline is February 8, 2017.
+The European Pain School (EPS2018), an educational project of IASP, took place in Siena, Italy, June 10-17, 2018.
 Young scientists at the Ph.D. or postdoctoral levels (or equivalent) in all fields of pain science and pain medicine are encouraged to apply.
-The theme of the meeting is "Pain: Neurons, Gender, and Society."
+The theme of the meeting is "CNS Versus PNS Contributions to Persistent Pain."

 The European Pain School (EPS) is the first and still the premier school intended for students working on basic science and clinical topics related to acute and chronic pain.
 EPS has an interdisciplinary perspective and a distinct research orientation.